b-mehta/maths-notes/README.md

 # Cambridge notes

-Using these notes: I aim to have at a minimum, everything written on the board, sometimes with my own examples, proofs and explanations added.
-I also have many hyperlinks throughout, marked by blue text, to help both learning and revising a topic.
+These are my notes for Part II and Part III of Mathematics at the University of Cambridge.
+There are many hyperlinks, marked in blue, to help both learning and revising a topic, I recommend using a PDF viewer with a back function (such as Skim) to make navigation more convenient.

 ## Part III notes
 ### Michaelmas
 - [Category Theory](iii/mich/category_theory.pdf) (2018, P. T. Johnstone) up to lecture 17
 - [Combinatorics](iii/mich/combinatorics.pdf) (2018, I. Leader) up to lecture 11, some parts in rough
 - [Introduction to Discrete Analysis](iii/mich/introduction_to_discrete_analysis.pdf) (2018, W. T. Gowers) up to lecture 3
-- [Model Theory](iii/mich/model_theory.pdf) (2018, S. Barbina) up to lecture 7
+- [Model Theory](iii/mich/model_theory.pdf) (2018, S. Barbina) up to lecture 12
 - [Topics in Ergodic Theory](iii/mich/topics_in_ergodic_theory.pdf) (2018, P. Varju) up to lecture 17, some parts in rough

 ## Part II notes